tryton/trytond/doc/ref/models/models.rst

     Could be overrided to use a custom SQL query instead of a table of the database.
 It should return a SQL FromItem.

+.. classmethod:: ModelSQL.history_revisions(ids)

+    Return a sorted list of all revisions for ids.
+The list is composed of the date, id and username of the revision.

 .. classmethod:: ModelStorage.search(domain[, offset[, limit[, order[, count[, query]]]]])

     Return a list of records that match the :ref:`domain <topics-domain>` or